Anuradhapura, Sri Lanka

 Free

-Tip: Visit at sunrise for a peaceful, spiritual experience.
+Tip: Visit at sunrise for a peaceful, deeply spiritual experience.
 Wear white or light-colored, non-revealing clothing.
+Photography is allowed but be respectful of worshippers.
+The tree is located adjacent to the Brazen Palace ruins.

 Free